deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To create a conversational service using Dialog Flow Framework (DFF), you start by defining the overall dialogue goal
-and breaking down the dialogue into scenarios based on the user intents that you want to cover.
+and breaking down the dialogue into smaller scenarios based on the user intents or actions that you want to cover.
-DFF leverages a specialized Domain-Specific Language (DSL) that makes it easy to break down the dialog
-(also referred to as `script`) into the parts that you specify at this stage, aka `flows`.
+DFF's Domain-Specific Language makes it easy to break down the dialog script into small parts that you specify at this stage, aka `flows`.

 Creating Dialogue Flows for User Scenarios
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once you have DFF installed, you can begin creating dialogue flows in your script targeting various user scenarios.
-A flow consists of nodes that represent the states of the dialog, making the whole dialog script identical to a final state automaton.
+Once you have DFF installed, you can define dialogue flows targeting various user scenarios and to combine them in a global script object.
+A flow consists of one or more nodes that represent the states of the dialog.

 .. note::

     In other words, the script object has 3 levels of nestedness:
     **script - flow - node**

-Let's assume that the only scenario of the service is the chat bot playing ping pong with the user.
+Let's assume that the only user scenario of the service is the chat bot playing ping pong with the user.
 I.E. the bot is supposed to reply 'pong' to messages that say 'ping' and handle any other messages as exceptions.
 The pseudo-code for the said flow is as follows: